Marvin Bejarano

-Marvin Orlando Bejarano Jiménez (born March 6, 1988) is a Bolivian footballer who plays as a left wing back for The Strongest in Bolivian Primera División.
+Marvin Orlando Bejarano Jiménez (born 6 March 1988) is a Bolivian professional footballer who plays as a left wing back for Real Tomayapo in Bolivian Primera División.

 Club career

-He has previously played for Unión Tarija, Universitario de Sucre and Oriente Petrolero.
+Bejarano has previously played for Unión Tarija, Universitario de Sucre and Oriente Petrolero.
 Bejarano began his career at 18 in the club of his hometown, Unión Tarija during the 2006 season.
-He stayed with them for a year before signing for Universitario de Sucre where he played for them for 4 seasons, from 2007 to 2011.
+He signed for Universitario de Sucre in 2007.
+He won the 2008 Bolivia Championship with them.
+He remained at Universitario de Sucre for four seasons, from 2007 to 2011.
 During his time with Universitario de Sucre, he won his first title, winning the 2008 Bolivia championship.
 His good performances in the league and Copa Sudamericana 2010 increased his interest from other Bolivian clubs and ended up signing with Oriente Petrolero in 2011.
-During his first season with Oriente Petrolero, Polish club Wisła Krakow made an offer for Bejarano, which Bejarano accepted, however, unfortunately, the defender suffered a serious injury in training and chose to return to Bolivia causing the deal to fall through.
+During his first season with Oriente Petrolero, Polish club Wisła Krakow made an offer for Bejarano, which Bejarano accepted; however, the defender suffered a serious injury in training and chose to return to Bolivia causing the deal to fall through.

-Universitario De Sucre

-Bejarano signed for Universitario De Sucre in 2007.
-He won the 2008 Bolivia Championship with them.